This time of the year, when the first signs of fall are evident and Rosh Hashanah is on its way, is the season of the Barhi yellow fresh dates.

 The Hebrew word for date, Tamar, comes from the same root as Tam, finished, or ceased to exist.
 Before eating the dates on Erev Rosh Hashanah we ask God to bring an end to all our enemies.

 You can find the yellow dates during the month of September at Middle Eastern grocery stores.
-In this area Yekta in Rockville has them.
 They are sold unripe and not quite ready to eat.
 To ripen them simply let the dates stand at room temperature, and you’ll notice that the skin on some of them begins to wrinkle and the flesh is softer.
 At that point you can try eating them, and although they’ll still taste a little unripe, this is their natural character.
 If you let them ripen even more they’ll become brown and very soft.
 Peel the dates and taste – this will be the most delicious date you’ve ever eaten.
-To expedite the process of ripening you can put the dates in the freezer for a couple of days.
+To make the dates tender (although not ripe) you can put the dates in the freezer for a couple of days.
 After you thaw them they’ll be softer.

 Other varieties of dates are available all year long, and besides eating them as they are, you can try filling the dates with marzipan, or stuffing with goat cheese and baking for 5 minutes.
 Another use of dates is to replace honey with Silan, the date syrup used by the Jews from Iraq.
 Mix it with tahini paste for a home-made halva spread that goes great on a slice of bread or on vanilla ice-cream.